 Far from simply appearing in media, Baratunde is also helping define its future.
-In 2006 he co-founded Jack & Jill Politics, a black political blog whose coverage of the 2008 Democratic National Convention has been archived by the Library Of Congress.
-From 2007 to 2012, he helped bring one of America’s finest journalistic institutions into the future, serving as Director of Digital for The Onion.
-He’s an affiliate at the Berkman Center for Internet and Society and a director’s fellow at the MIT Media Lab.
-His book, How To Be Black, was published in February 2012 and is a New York Times bestseller.
+In 2006 he co-founded Jack & Jill Politics, a black political blog whose coverage of the 2008 Democratic National Convention has been archived by the Library of Congress.
+From 2007 to 2012, he helped bring one of America’s finest journalistic institutions into the future, serving as Director of Digital for The Onion then did something similar as Supervising Producer for digital expansion at The Daily Show with Trevor Noah.
+He has been a judge for the Knight Foundation News Challenge, an affiliate at the Berkman Center for Internet and Society, and a director’s fellow at the MIT Media Lab.
+His book, How To Be Black, was published by Harper Collins in February 2012 and is a New York Times bestseller.

-His wide range of experience and activity has earned him an equally wide range of praise.
-The ACLU of Michigan honored him “for changing the political and social landscape one laugh at a time.”
+The ACLU of Michigan honored Baratunde “for changing the political and social landscape one laugh at a time.”
 He was nominated for the Bill Hicks Award for Thought Provoking Comedy.
-The Root named him to its list of “100 most influential African Americans,” and Fast Company listed him as one of the “100 Most Creative People In Business.”
-Then-candidate Barack Obama called him “someone I need to know,” and YouTube user “mooospot” referred to him as a “dumbass liberal crackhead welfare sucker.”
-He accepts each of these honors with equal humility.
+The Root named him to its list of 100 most influential African Americans, and Fast Company listed him as one of the “100 Most Creative People In Business.”
+He has advised the Obama White House and serves on the National Board of BUILD, an organization that uses entrepreneurship-based experiential learning to propel underserved youth through high school on to college and career success.